Soft-shell clam: Physiology

 Mya arenaria has a calcium carbonate shell that is thin and easily broken, hence the name "soft-shells" (as opposed to its beach-dwelling neighbors in some regions, the thick-shelled quahog).

 This clam is found living approximately 3–8 in under the surface of the mud.
 It extends its paired siphons up to the surface; these draw in seawater, filter it for food, and expel it.
 The holes in the mud through which the water is drawn in and out can often be seen at low tide.
 Water may be visibly ejected from the siphon tips when pressure is applied to the surrounding mud.
 This makes the clams easier to locate when humans are clam digging.

 Predators

 As well as being eaten by humans, the soft-shelled clam is relished by sea otters in the eastern Pacific Ocean, where the clam is an invasive species.
 In New England the soft-shell clam is preyed heavily upon by northern moon snails and invasive green crabs.
-They are also a favorite of sea gulls, which pull the clam from the sand, climb to about 15–20 ft, and then drop the clam on a hard surface, breaking the shell.
+They are also a favorite of gulls, which pull the clam from the sand, climb to about 15–20 ft, and then drop the clam on a hard surface, breaking the shell.
 They then dive down quickly to eat the soft parts of the clam before others can get to it.